Hull–Scarborough line: York and North Midland (Bridlington branch)

 The branch from Seamer to Bridlington was surveyed by John Cass Birkinshaw, who estimated a cost of £87,000.
-The York and North Midland Railway (Bridlington Branch) Act was passed on 23 June 1845, enabling a branch of 19.75 mi from Seamer to Bridlington.
+The York and North Midland Railway (Bridlington Branch) Act 1845 (8 & 9 Vict. c. lviii) was passed on 23 June 1845, enabling a branch of 19.75 mi from Seamer to Bridlington.

 Construction of the line was let in two contracts, divided at Filey; both were let to Richard and Joseph Crawshaw, who bid £31,227 and £90,669 for the northern and southern sections.
 The contract for the line's buildings was given to Atack, at a cost of £13,167.

 The route passed over hilly ground of the Yorkshire Wolds, passing Bempton, Hunmanby and close to Filey from Bridlington to Seamer.
 The 13.25 mi Filey-Bridlington section was double tracked as built, and included gradients of up to 1 in 92, with one section with a minimum curve of 35 chain; the section had 18 brick bridges some with stone imposts, and two girder bridges with spans of 46.5 and 27 ft.
 The section from Seamer to Filey was 6.5 mi in length, and without any significant obstacles – there were no bridges required on the section.

 The section's buildings were to a similar design to those on the Hull–Bridlington section, with Filey station the only 'large' station design on the route.
 (See § Bridlington branch.)

 The Seamer to Filey section opened on 5 October 1846, with a celebration and dinner taking place in Filey.
 The final link from Bridlington to Filey opened on 20 October 1847, the section west of Hunmanby had required extensive earthwork.